-In 1911 French chemist Georges Claude ran an electric current through glass tubes filled with noble neon and argon gases.
+In 1911 French chemist Georges Claude ran an electric current through glass tubes filled with noble gases – Neon and Argon

 Though a famous Côte d’Azur vacation spot promising glitz & glam, Saint-Tropez and the surrounding area of the “Golfe de St. Tropez”, is a rather quiet retreat.
 Especially after dark, on a late summer night close to season end, you got the roads with it’s few sparsely lit (and mostly closed) retail and hospitality locations for yourself.